Accidental injury in Personal Accident Insurance

 Also Read: What does personal accident insurance cover?

-Road accidents, accidents to pedestrians may result in serious and fatal injuries.
+Road accidents and accidents with pedestrians may result in serious and fatal injuries.
 As in the case of Rahul, a personal accident insurance policy can save you from spending all your savings in case of an accident.